pwittchen/dockerw/README.md

 # dockerw
 docker wrapper template bash script

-you can use it to simplify bash commands related to docker in your project
+you can use it to simplify bash commands related to docker in your project and make them more readable

 ## installation